 All of the articles list their author at the top in a byline, but most of them are are not yet associated with an author account.
 We didn’t auto-create user accounts for authors because of privacy concerns.

 If you’ve published articles on freeCodeCamp’s blog in the past, I can help you create an account, then give you full access to all of your articles and your analytics.
-You’ll be able to update canonical links, add updated links to your blog, and publish new articles as you see fit.

 Just fill this out real quick and I’ll reach out to you about setting up a Google Hangout call.